-- All motor vehicles parking on University property must have either a valid UHM parking permit/pass or a cash-entry-fee ticket receipt.
-Permit requirement is enforced Monday – Saturday, including Green Days (except during State Holidays, and during special events).
+- All motor vehicles parking on University property must have either a valid UHM parking permit/pass, a Warrior Quick Pass, or a ticket from a Pay Station.
+Permit requirement is enforced Monday – Saturday, including Green Days (except during State Holidays, and special events).

 - Proper permits/passes must be displayed at all times in plain view:

 In cars and trucks –